 In addition to this, the audited financial statements of the company must be submitted to ACRA along the Annual Return (the Singapore Financial Reporting Standards mandates all companies to prepare year-end Financial Statements that summarize the financial activities during the accounting year in eXtensible Business Reporting Language (XBRL) format. (download XBRL sample or template here)

-Failing to comply with the requirements for holding of AGM and filing of annual return will face penalty and/or court prosecution imposed by ACRA.
+Failing to comply with the requirements for holding of AGM and filing of annual return will result in officers of the company facing penalties and/or court prosecution imposed by ACRA.

-On a final note, it’s mandatory for every company to stay compliant with the ACRA in Singapore.
-If you need help to file your AGM, annual return and XBRL, 3E Accounting is always here to help you out.
+On a final note, it’s mandatory for every company to stay compliant with the regulations and requirements of the Companies Act and ACRA in Singapore.
+If you need help to hold your AGM, file your annual return and accounts in XBRL format, 3E Accounting is always here to help you out.
 Feel free to contact our professional team today!